Skip to content

 Retinyl Palmitate

-1. This stuff is pretty pointless according to the research & me.
+1. This stuff is pretty pointless according to the research and me.
 It is the weakest retinoid of all.
-Its Skin penetration ability is also questionable so no retinoid fighting power therefore a waste.
+Its skin penetration ability is also questionable so no retinoid fighting power is therefore a waste.

 2. Still Recommended Percentage – 1%